Welcome to the German Program

 German Club and Stammtisch

-The student German club is an active body of students which has the support of faculty members in the German program.
+The student German Club is an active body of students which has the support of faculty members in the German program.
 The club sponsors social and cultural activities designed to provide an opportunity for students of German to meet and exchange ideas.
 One of the most popular activities is Tischlein/Stammtisch, the weekly conversation group.
-Information about the conversation group will be available when the Fall 2015 semester begins.
+Information about the conversation group will be available when the semester begins.
 Affiliated with the club is a chapter of the National German Honor Society, Delta Phi Alpha.
 Enjoy and Herzlich Wilkommen!